Byiringiro-Gad/AmaliTech-DEG-Project-based-challenges/backend/Idempotency-gateway/README.md

 The server runs at **http://localhost:8000**

-You can test all endpoints visually at **http://localhost:8000/docs** — no Postman needed.
+All endpoints can be tested visually at **http://localhost:8000/docs**.

 ---